tparchman/F24_BIOL792/week5/week5_primer.md

 ## Topics to cover
 - installing/updating python
 - writing your first python script(s), `print` statements
-- working with strings and integers
+- introduction to variable types in python
 - Haddock and Dunn chapter 8, and first few pages of chapter 9

 # 1. Installing/updating to python 3 current version